Artsyadi/Learn-Git/readme.md

 - Setup SSH keys to connect with Github, Github uses SSH to allow you to push code.
   Passoword based code push is not allowed.
-  Check Instructions for your OS on github website, as that's beat & updated resourse.
+  Check Instructions for your OS on github website, as that's best & updated resourse.

 # git remote -v
 # git remote add name url